Louise-Ryan/GENE-FAM/README.md

 ### <ins> Preparing your working directory: </ins>

 In order for the pipeline to work, you must first prepare your working directory with the required input files.
-The following files should be in your working directory: </p>
+The following files should be placed in your working directory: </p>

 <br>